-In Brian Center Health and Retirement, 19.43% Percentage of Patients
+In Brian Center Health and Retirement, 8.66% of Patients

 Ability to Keep Residents Mobile

-In Brian Center Health and Retirement, 26.81% Percentage of Residents
+In Brian Center Health and Retirement, 15.23% of Residents

-This indicates the percentage of patients who retained mobility levels over time.
-Preserving mobility is usually a good sign for residents' well-being.
+This indicates the percent of patients who remained mobile levels over time.
+Optimizing mobility is often a great sign for residents' well-being.

 Short-term Care: Rehospitalizations

-In Brian Center Health and Retirement, 26.81 Percentage of Residents Rehospitalized
+In Brian Center Health and Retirement, 15.23% of Residents Rehospitalized

-This datapoint is a measure of the number of rehospitalizations per thousand days of short-term resident care.
-Avoiding rehospitalizations during rehabilitation is important to restoring the physical well-being of residents.
+Measures the number of times residents are rehospitalized per 1,000 days of short-term care.
+Minimizing rehospitalizations during rehabilitation is critical to restoring the physical abilities of patients.

 Short-term Care: ER Visits

-In Brian Center Health and Retirement, 11.94 Percentage of Patients
+In Brian Center Health and Retirement, 18.76% of Patients

-This datapoint is a measure of the number of emergency room visits per 1,000 days of short-term care.
-Avoiding emergency medical situations is one way to assess the well-being of patients during rehabilitation.
+This metric tracks the number of times residents are sent to the emergency room per 1,000 days of short-term patient care.
+Avoiding emergency medical situations is one way to assess patient well-being during rehabilitation.

 Short-term Care: Facilitates Functional Improvement

-In Brian Center Health and Retirement, 72.2% Percentage of Resident
+In Brian Center Health and Retirement, 71.5% of Resident